EstherNdu/NexusPharm-Analysis-/README.md

 # Processes
 * Imported the file into SQL server
-* Data transformation aand analysis was done using SQL
+* Data transformation and analysis was done using SQL
 * Data was brought into Power BI for analysis and reporting
 * Modeled the data
 * Created DAX measures for further analysis